 Well, the short answer is: it’s you.

-If every person you end up emotionally involved with is a psycho and finds a way to make your life hell, the only thing they all have in common is you.
+If everyone you end up emotionally involved with is a psycho and finds a way to make your life hell, the only thing they all have in common is you.
 So start by looking at yourself.

 It’s a common pattern: quiet, reserved, “nice” people that continually attract emotionally explosive and manipulative people into their love lives.
 Why does this happen?
 And why does it seem to happen to the same people over and over again?

-These people are naturally drawn to love triangles especially, with themselves being the point between two other people.
+These drama addicts are naturally drawn to love triangles especially with themselves being the point between two other people.
 Love triangles provide endless fuel for their need for drama.
 And it also provides endless fuel for the suppressed person’s need to “rescue” or “win over” the other person.

 So, while these “psychos” are responsible for their own behavior, if you are consistently bringing them into your life by your emotional suppression, then it’s your own fault.